 - self-reported wellbeing

 - excess mortality in adults with serious mental illness

 - health-related quality of life for older people

-The Everyday Interactions Measuring Impact Toolkit provides a quick, straightforward and easy way for health and care professionals to record and measure their public health impact in a uniform and comparable way.
+The Everyday Interactions: measuring public health impact provides a quick, straightforward and easy way for health and care professionals to record and measure their public health impact in a uniform and comparable way.

 The ultimate measure of physical health outcomes for people with mental health problems is an increased life expectancy and healthy life expectancy.